allinbits/goz-tips/README.md

-# Relayer Setup for GoZ
+# Seond tokens to GoZ Hub
-Guide to connect to the Game of Zones Hub.
+Tips and tricks to send tokens to and from the Game of Zones Hub.

 ## Relayer